The Saddam Effect

 After taking control his first order of business was to call a meeting of the top party officials at which he directed one of the members to read a confession of disloyalty to the party.
 The confession was brokered with a promise of immunity if he would also give up the names of other conspirators.
 As the names of 68 party leaders were read one by one these well-dressed and highly educated men stood and were escorted out of the assembly.
 Saddam had the whole event recorded then distributed throughout the country to create a sense of fear.
 In a video available on YouTube you can see well-groomed men in business attire weeping in fear.
 In fits of panic some whose names were called tried to defend their honor and innocence shouting declarations of loyalty and allegiance to their new leader.
 Each of the accused was silenced and helplessly escorted out of the room.
 All of this happened while Saddam sat calmly puffing on a cigar, smiling, and occasionally looking up from his paperwork.

 Days later, in a trial that lasted less than two minutes, 22 of these leaders were sentenced to death.
 And here’s the clincher, Saddam had them executed by men selected from among the ones whose names were not called.
-The man who was promised immunity was among those executed and the few who weren’t executed were given long-term prison sentences.
+In this way he put blood on the hands of otherwise innocent men by making them share in his crimes.
+Incidentally, the man who was promised immunity was among those executed and the few who weren’t executed were given long-term prison sentences.